JVHE/LSQUIC-for-android-implementation/README.md

 }
 webview.loadData(result, "text/html", "utf-8");   // Initialize your WebView before
 ```
-I'm not recommand use lsquic.finish(). because it is still in limited use.
+I don't recommend use lsquic.finish() because it is still in limited use.
 It is recommended to be used after being supplemented later.<br/>
 Examples of use are well documented at https://github.com/litespeedtech/lsquic-client/blob/master/EXAMPLES.txt